scientific-python/cookie/README.md

     - No reason not to be strict on a new project; remove what you don't want.
     - Includes MyPy - static typing
     - Includes strong Flake8 checking
-    - Includes auto fixes for most flake8 problems
+    - Includes auto fixes for common flake8 problems
     - Includes Black - standardizing formatting
     - Includes isort for nice import sorting/grouping
     - Includes PyUpgrade - keeps old Python syntax out
+    - Includes spell checking
-* A rough version of ReadTheDocs Sphinx docs provided
+* A ReadTheDocs-ready Sphinx docs folder and `[docs]` extra
+* A test folder and pytest `[test]` extra

 Setuptools only: